ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Abstract

 \section{Abstract}

-Over the past few years, Machine Learning-as-a-Service (MLaaS) has received a surging demand for supporting Machine Learning-driven services to offer revolutionized user experience across diverse application areas.
-MLaaS provides inference service with low inference latency to application users based on an ML model trained using a dataset collected from numerous individual data owners.
+Over the past years, Machine Learning-as-a-Service (MLaaS) has received a surging demand for supporting Machine Learning-driven services to offer revolutionized user experience across diverse application areas.
+MLaaS provides inference service with low inference latency based on an ML model trained using a dataset collected from numerous individual data owners.
 Recently, for the sake of data owners' privacy and to comply with the ``right to be forgotten (RTBF)'' as enacted by data protection legislation, many machine unlearning methods have been proposed to remove data owners' data from trained models upon their unlearning requests.
-However, despite their promising efficiency, almost all existing machine unlearning methods handle unlearning requests in a manner that is independent of inference requests, which unfortunately introduces new security and privacy vulnerabilities for machine unlearning in MLaaS.
+However, despite their promising efficiency, almost all existing machine unlearning methods handle unlearning requests independently from inference requests, which unfortunately introduces a new security issue of inference service obsolescence and a privacy vulnerability of undesirable exposure for machine unlearning in MLaaS.

-In this paper, we propose the \projectname ~framework for machin\underline{E} unlea\underline{R}ning in MLa\underline{AS} via an inferenc\underline{E} se\underline{R}ving-aware approach.
-ERASER proposes a novel certified inference consistency mechanism that reduces inference latency by selectively postponing unlearning execution incurred by unlearning requests from data owners, while strictly adhering to the RTBF principle. \projectname ~offers three groups of design choices to allow for tailor-made variants that best suit the specific environments and preferences of different MLaaS systems.
+In this paper, we propose the \projectname ~framework for machin\underline{E} unlea\underline{R}ning in MLa\underline{AS} via an inferenc\underline{E} se\underline{R}ving-aware approach. \projectname ~strategically chooses appropriate unlearning execution timing to address the inference service obsolescence issue.
+A novel inference consistency certification mechanism is proposed to avoid the violation of RTBF principle caused by postponed unlearning executions, thereby mitigating the undesirable exposure vulnerability. \projectname ~offers three groups of design choices to allow for tailor-made variants that best suit the specific environments and preferences of various MLaaS systems.
 Extensive empirical evaluations across various settings confirm \projectname's effectiveness, e.g., it can effectively save up to 99\% of inference latency and 31\% of computation overhead over the inference-oblivion baseline.